 When you are still paying out temporary disability benefits, NCCI wants you to report a zero (0).
-Since zero (0) is not shown in the table, some data reporters have reported 6 instead.
+Because zero (0) is not shown in the table, some data reporters have reported 6 instead.
 NCCI will update the Indemnity Data Call Reporting Guidebook to show zero (0) as a valid option.

 Code Description

-0 Temporary Benefits Ongoing
+0 Temporary Benefits not Extinguished or Not Applicable

 1 Return to Work (RTW)

 2 Release to Return to Work

 3 Maximum Medical Improvement (MMI)

 4 Maximum Statutory Duration

 5 Medical Noncompliance

 6 Other